Scrabxd/Scrabxd/README.md

 - 👋 Hi, I’m @Scrabxd, AKA as Luis Fernando Cabral
 - 👀 I’m interested in Videogames, the space, and codding.
-- 🌱 I’m currently learning Python and studying Software Engineering in the UNIPOLI DURNAGO
+- 🌱 I’m currently learning Python, Solidity and recat also i'm studying Software Engineering in the UNIPOLI DURNAGO
 - 💞️ I’m looking to collaborate on software creation and learning more about codding.
 - 📫 How to reach me scrab_2877@hotmail.com